A Classical Music Playlist for Fall

 This piece uses a gradual crescendo to build suspense and interest.
 It is a favorite of all ages!

 Part of Grieg's larger suite, Peer Gynt, this is an essential for any child's Classical music repertoire.
 There is SO MUCH that can be learned from this little gem of a piece.

-If you'd like to expand on this gem, download a free lesson.
+If you'd like to expand on this gem, download our sample lessons.

 It includes all listening links, teacher instructions, notebooking pages, and a supplemental activity to the main SQUILT lesson.
 It's a perfect addition to your activities this fall!